Home / Gossamer-Winged (Lycaenidae) / Mission Blue (Aricia icarioides missionensis)

 Pupa

-The mission blue chrysalis has a light green color with a thin black line towards the head region from where it hangs downwards from one point, remaining attached to the underside of the leaves of the host plant.
+Characterized by its light green color, the mission blue chrysalis displays a distinctive thin black line running towards the head region.
+It hangs downwards from a singular point, securely attached to the underside of leaves of its host plant, awaiting its transformation.

 Adult Butterfly